Jim Bob Cooter

-James Robert Cooter (born July 3, 1984) is an American professional football coach who is the offensive coordinator of the Indianapolis Colts of the National Football League (NFL).
+James Robert Cooter (born July 3, 1984) is an American professional football coach who is the offensive coordinator for the Indianapolis Colts of the National Football League (NFL).
 He previously served as the offensive coordinator for the Detroit Lions from 2015 until 2018, and also worked as running backs coach for the New York Jets.
 He played college football for the University of Tennessee, and started out coaching for his alma mater before becoming an NFL coach.

 Early life and education

 Jim Bob Cooter attended Lincoln County High School in Fayetteville, Tennessee, and the University of Tennessee, where he was a backup quarterback for the Tennessee Volunteers football team.
 He appeared in three games for the Volunteers, and was named to the Academic All-Southeastern Conference team.

 Coaching career

 Early career

 Cooter served as a graduate assistant for Tennessee in 2007 and 2008.
 He was then hired as an offensive assistant by the Indianapolis Colts, working for them from 2009 through 2011.
 Cooter served as the offensive quality control coach for the Kansas City Chiefs in 2012 and then joined the Denver Broncos as an offensive assistant in 2013 with the support of Peyton Manning.